 The Ingredients:

 Garlic Salt, Oregano, Thyme, Onion Powder, and Salt and Pepper- An easy combination of common spices that give this chicken a nice exterior flavor profile.
-If you want a Mexican blend instead, try my Chicken Taco Seasoning recipe!

-How to Make Healthy Sautéed Chicken Breast:
+How to Make Sautéed Chicken Breast on the Stovetop:

 Step 1: Combine the garlic salt, oregano, thyme, onion powder and salt and pepper into a bowl and stir to incorporate.

-Step 2: Pat dry each chicken breast with a paper towel.
-Slice each chicken breast in half lengthwise so you are left with four chicken breasts that are fairly similar in thickness.
+Step 2: Slice each chicken breast in half lengthwise so you are left with four chicken breasts that are fairly similar in thickness.
+Pat dry.
+Sprinkle the seasoning over the front and back of the chicken breast.

+Step 3: Heat a large skillet to medium heat and add in the olive oil.
 Once the oil starts to heat up and spread across the pan, add in the chicken.
-Sometimes you have to be a little strategic on how to lay them.

-Step 5: Cook for 4 to 5 minutes.
+Step 4: Cook for 4 to 5 minutes.
 Then flip to the other side and cook for another 4 minutes until fully cooked.
+The internal temperature should reach 165 degrees when stuck into the center of the thickest portion.
+If you don't have one, look for the juices to run clear and no pink inside.

 Recipe FAQs: